mr-doc/mr-doc/UPDATES.md

 This master branch is in work in progress. ~Please see #108, #109, #110 for progress.~

+### 7 / 11 / 2018

+While it was a good learning experience, I've decided that my original parser, Tom, had some limitations when it came to matching complex productions in my inteded grammar.
+Also, my knowledge about grammar was limited at the time.
+Now, I think I have a much better understanding about grammar after reading Terence Parr's book, The Definitive Anltr 4 Reference.

+Today, I introduce two grammar files, [TomLexer.g4](./grammar/TomLexer.g4) and [TomParser.g4](./grammar/TomParser.g4).
+Named after my professor who taught my class language processing, Tom is powerful enough to support most "expressions" for documentations.
+Of course, optimizations might be needed.
+Thus, feel free to create pull requests to enhance the grammar.

+Finally, you may have noticed that the README shows a better way to write documentions.
+I don't have an official name yet, but I think I would call it XDoc.
+'X' because it is very generic, which is perfect for a documentation parser that isn't picky about what programming language you use.
+So, you can now shout, "Markdown For The Win!".
+What this means is that I will be using a markdown parser and simply parse only the code blocks that contain XDoc.
+For now, this may sound easy but we'll see how it goes in practice.

+### Can't recall / 2017

 To whom it may concern,

 Yes, I am still working on this.